Geothermal HVAC

 September 17, 2024 0 Comments 0 tags

-Ductless Mini Split HVAC Mini splits that are ductless eliminate the requirement for ductwork.
-This allows for greater flexibility in the location where indoor and outdoor units are put in.
+Ductless Mini Split HVAC Mini splits that do not require ductwork eliminate the need for ductwork.
+This gives you more flexibility in terms of the location where outdoor and indoor